eclipse-threadx/threadx/README.md

 ## Professional support

-[Professional support plans](https://azure.microsoft.com/support/options/) are available from Microsoft.
-For community support and others, see the [Resources](#resources) section below.

 ## Licensing

-License terms for using Azure RTOS are defined in the LICENSE.txt file of this repo.
+License terms for using ThreadX RTOS are defined in the LICENSE.txt file of this repo.
 Please refer to this file for all definitive licensing information.
-No additional license fees are required for deploying Azure RTOS on hardware defined in the LICENSED-HARDWARE.txt file.
+No additional license fees are required for deploying ThreadX RTOS on hardware defined in the LICENSED-HARDWARE.txt file.
 If you are using hardware not defined in the LICENSED-HARDWARE.txt file or have licensing questions in general, please contact Microsoft directly at https://aka.ms/azrtos-license.

 ## Resources

-The following are references to additional Azure RTOS resources:
+The following are references to additional ThreadX RTOS resources:

 - **Product introduction and white papers**: https://azure.com/rtos
 - **General technical questions**: https://aka.ms/QnA/azure-rtos
-- **Product issues and bugs, or feature requests**: https://github.com/azure-rtos/threadx/issues
+- **Product issues and bugs, or feature requests**: https://github.com/eclipse-threadx/threadx/issues
 - **Licensing and sales questions**: https://aka.ms/azrtos-license
 - **Product roadmap and support policy**: https://aka.ms/azrtos/lts
 - **Blogs and videos**: http://msiotblog.com and https://aka.ms/iotshow
 - **Azure RTOS TraceX Installer**: https://aka.ms/azrtos-tracex-installer

-You can also check [previous questions](https://stackoverflow.com/questions/tagged/azure-rtos+threadx) or ask new ones on StackOverflow using the `azure-rtos` and `threadx` tags.
+You can also check [previous questions](https://stackoverflow.com/questions/tagged/threadx-rtos+threadx) or ask new ones on StackOverflow using the `threadx-rtos` and `threadx` tags.

 ## Security

-Azure RTOS provides OEMs with components to secure communication and to create code and data isolation using underlying MCU/MPU hardware protection mechanisms.
+ThreadX RTOS provides OEMs with components to secure communication and to create code and data isolation using underlying MCU/MPU hardware protection mechanisms.
 It is ultimately the responsibility of the device builder to ensure the device fully meets the evolving security requirements associated with its specific use case.

 ## Contribution